How important is freshness?

 Before we provide our levels of freshness, it is important to understand that freshness is measured by oxidation.
 Always look out for the total oxidation (TOTOX) value on the supplier's COA – it is made up of two components:

 - Peroxide value

-Some companies in Europe do not publish their anisidine values and although the peroxide values may be reasonable, the overall TOTOX value can be very high.
+Some companies do not publish their anisidine values, and although the peroxide values may be reasonable, the overall TOTOX value can be very high.
 Interestingly, some of them do their testing just for the peroxide value (conveniently AFTER encapsulation and AFTER an elapsed period of time).
-The peroxide values in a soft gel actually go down over time BUT the anisidine values go up, therefore pushing the TOTOX value up as well.
-It is a trick of the trade that some companies use.
+The peroxide values in a soft gel actually go down over time, BUT the anisidine values go up, therefore pushing the TOTOX value up.
 Although the 'N/A' indication on the COA may mean 'Not Available', we believe that it should mean 'Not Acceptable' – don't be fooled.

-The table below shows how fresh our Omega 3 / DHA Fish Oil really is, it should also give you a clearer picture of what you need to look out for before choosing your preferred fish oil supplement.
-The blue column indicates Xtend-Life's demanding minimal specifications.
-For the actual results of the product that you will be ordering (which are always better than the specification) refer to the certificate of analysis.
+The table below shows how fresh our Omega 3/DHA Fish Oil really is.
+It should also give you a clearer picture of what you need to look out for before choosing your preferred fish oil supplement.
+The blue column indicates Xtend-Life's demanding specifications.
+For further information on the actual results, please refer to the certificate of analysis on the ‘Freshness’ page.

 |Component ||Xtend-Life |

 |Peroxide Value |

 |Anisidine Value || |

 |Total Oxidation |